 Glitter Cut Crease

 Adding a little glitter to your eyeshadow while experimenting with a cut crease will ensure a stunning, evening look that will make your eyes pop.
 The trick when it comes to glitter is to apply it to the eyelids themselves.
 Doing so means keeping the eyeshadow above the crease glitter-free and well blended.
-For a seriously beautiful look, match the glitter colour to that of the shadow above your crease.
+For a seriously beautiful look, match the glitter color to that of the shadow above your crease.
 Just make sure to use a slightly darker version of the shade for the cut crease eyeshadow, as this will create depth and let the sparkles stand out.
 However, if you want to get experimental, you can also use a neutral shade of glitter, and a darker shade of shadow above to create a beautiful two-toned look.
 While metallic glittery lids are an instant winner on anyone, the shimmer will be particularly dazzling when paired with hazel eyes.

 Gold Cut Crease